rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Money operates as a measure of value.
 Money also stores value,
  value to be used in the future.
- The time between earning and spending is known as "saving".
+ And the time between earning money and spending money is known as "saving".
 Inflationary money disprupts this cycle of saving, replacing it with a cycle of credit